-Network Analysis and Assumptions
+Network analysis and assumptions

-This chapter cover the network analysis models and the assumptions that underpin them.
+This section cover the network analysis models and the assumptions that underpin them.

-6.1 Basis of Network Analysis Models
+Basis of network analysis models

-National Grid will use network analysis software to undertake planning analysis.
-The software will allow the user to work with a detailed mathematical model of the NTS to understand the likely flows and pressures on the system under a given set of supply and demand assumptions.
-The user will be able to vary the parameters of the model, including the supply and demand data to understand the physical limitations of the network.
-New pipelines, compressors and regulators will be added to the model connecting to existing points on the model as required to overcome system constraints.
-The tool will then be used to analyse the enhanced network.
+We use network analysis software to undertake planning analysis.
+The software allows the user to work with a detailed mathematical model of the National Transmission System (NTS) to understand the likely flows and pressures on the system given set of supply and demand assumptions.
+The user can vary the parameters of the model, including the supply and demand data to understand the physical limitations of the network.
+New pipelines, compressors and regulators are added to existing points on the model, as required, to overcome system constraints.
+The model is then used to analyse the enhanced network.

-The network analysis undertaken for the NTS will be derived from a base network model known as the “Master Network”, which will contain the key elements of the NTS including pipes, valves, regulators and compressors.
+The network analysis undertaken for the NTS is derived from a base network model known as the Master Network.
+This contains the key elements of the NTS including pipes, valves, regulators and compressors.
 These components are the main elements to control and route the flow of gas through the system from supply points to offtakes.

-The Master Network will be generated at the beginning of the annual planning cycle and will include all pipelines and plant planned for completion for the first winter in the ten-year planning horizon.
-The Master Network will be based on a network that is validated using actual operational data from a high demand day from the previous winter period in accordance with IGE/GL/2.
-The findings of the validation exercise will be included in the Master Network.
+The Master Network is generated at the beginning of the annual planning cycle and it includes all pipelines and plant planned for completion for the first winter in the ten-year planning horizon.
+The Master Network is validated using actual operational data from a high demand day from the previous winter period, in accordance with IGEM/GL/2.
+The findings of the validation exercise are included in the Master Network.

-The Master Network will not contain any supply or demand information.
-The supply and demand data will be entered into the network for the scenarios requiring study.
-These models will be analysed until the network reaches a mathematical solution.
-Further analysis will then be undertaken as necessary to reconfigure and reinforce the system to ensure that the flow pattern may be supported within safe plant and pressure limits.
-All network models will be traceable back to the parent Master Network for that planning cycle.
+The Master Network does not contain any supply or demand information.
+The supply and demand data is entered into the network for the scenarios requiring study.
+These scenarios are analysed until the network reaches a mathematical solution.
+Further analysis is undertaken as necessary to reconfigure and reinforce the system to ensure that the flow pattern is within safe plant and pressure limits.
+All network models are traceable back to the parent Master Network for that planning cycle.

-6.2 Analysis Assumptions
+Analysis assumptions

 On the NTS there are two critical times during the gas day for analysis, the times associated with maximum and minimum linepack (gas stock) in the system.

-Maximum linepack is usually available close to the start of the gas day16 (typically 0600 hours).
-This linepack can then be used over the day to meet diurnal fluctuations in supply

-16 From 1st October 2015, the start of the gas day changed from 06:00 to 05:00; however, the time of maximum Linepack is 06:00 as the change of gas day has not changed exit user behaviour.

-and demand, typically reaching a minimum at 2200 hours.
-The 0600 and 2200 times are used for planning purposes, although maximum and minimum linepack conditions actually observed on a gas day can vary around these times, depending on the prevailing flow patterns within the system.
+Maximum linepack is usually available close to the start of the gas day; typically, at 06:00.
+This linepack can then be used over the day to meet diurnal fluctuations in supply and demand, typically reaching a minimum at 22:00.
+The 06:00 and 22:00 times are used for planning purposes, although maximum and minimum linepack conditions observed on a gas day can vary around these times, depending on the prevailing flow patterns within the system.

 These conditions may be modelled individually through steady state analysis or concurrently using transient analysis with suitable supply and demand profiles.
-These profiles reflect the drivers of linepack depletion, through supply profiling, diurnal demand behaviour and demand behaviour such as CCGT.
+These profiles reflect the drivers of linepack depletion, through supply profiling, diurnal demand behaviour and demand behaviour of gas fired power stations.
 Derived profiles can be based on commercial obligations, historic behaviour or future commercial requirements.

-6.3 Steady State Analysis
+Steady state analysis